Corn stew

 Corn stew is a stew prepared with corn (maize) as a primary ingredient.
 Many variations exist in ingredient usage and in methods of preparation.
 Corn stew is a dish in several cuisines of the world.
-Mazamorra is an historically old corn stew dish in South America that is prepared using simple ingredients, and is a dish in several other cuisines.
+Mazamorra is a historically old corn stew dish in South America that is prepared using simple ingredients, and is a dish in several other cuisines.

 Overview

 Corn is a main ingredient in corn stew.
 Many variations of corn stew exist.
 A simple corn stew version consists of corn stewed with milk, butter, flour and salt.
 Additional ingredients used in corn soups include potato, beans, hominy, creamed corn, carrot, celery, tomato, onion, scallions, garlic, various stocks, butter, salt and pepper among others.
 Meats such as chicken, fish, shrimp, sausage and bacon are sometimes included as an ingredient.
 Some corn stews are prepared using a roux, which creates a thicker consistency and texture.
 Canned or frozen corn and other canned foods such as tomato are sometimes used to prepare corn stew.
 The flavor of corn stew may improve after a day or more, because aging allows the flavors to intermingle and coalesce with one-another.
 Corn stews generally have a thicker consistency compared to corn soups.